 GeoMat Leaching System

-If you need help getting started with our CRU files, or if a site has you questioning the best option to go with, contact us via telephone or text at 608-333-3610.
+If you need help getting started with our CRU files, or if a site has you questioning the best option to go with, contact us

-GeoMat is a unique septic drainfield system
+GeoMat is a unique septic drain field system

-GeoMat shape combined with crushed plastic transmissive core (below) inside the fabric disperses water evenly over the entire surface from end-to-end and side-to-side.
+GeoMat's shape combined with crushed plastic transmissive core inside the fabric disperses water evenly over the entire surface from end-to-end and side-to-side every time it doses.

-GeoMat relies on three parts logic...
+Relies on three parts of logic

 -